dzhuang/latex2image/README.md

     docker-compose up -d

-## Usage
-Setup a MongoDB in you computer with default port (27017) opened.
-In your browser, navigate to http://127.0.0.1:8020/, and login with the superuser name you configured in the
-`docker-compose.yml` (see below).
+In your browser, navigate to http://127.0.0.1:8020/, and login with the superuser name you configured in the `docker-compose.yml` (see below).

 Notice:
-- `tex_key`s are auto generated if not provided when `create`.
-It can be thought of as the query key, when the `tex_key` exists in the database, it will return the saved item (as well as compile error raised) instead of doing the convert.
+- `tex_key`s are auto generated if not provided in the form view, or via the `POST` request in API views.
+It will be stored as the key of the generated result (either the `image` or the `compile_error` )in the database, as well as in the cache, and as the base_name of the image file generated.
+The key can be used to do the GET, POST, PUT, PATCH and DELETE with the API requests.
-- No LaTex source code will be saved in the database.
+- No LaTeX source code will be saved in the database.
-- Make sure your tex code will compile to only one pdf page, or it will raise errors.
+- Make sure your TeX code will compile to only one pdf page, or it will raise errors.

 ## Configurations